Mladá Boleslav: Education

 Škoda Auto University is a private university, founded by the company in 2000.

-The Secondary Industrial School in Mladá Boleslav was founded in 1867 as one of the very first vocational schools in Czech lands.
+The Secondary Industrial School in Mladá Boleslav was founded in 1867 as one of the first vocational schools in the Czech lands.
 The development of the school was closely connected with the boom of the Škoda Auto factory.
 Before the World War II and the first decade after it, the school was the only specialized industrial school in the country.

 Sport

 The football team FK Mladá Boleslav has played in the Czech First League since 2004.
 They were runners-up in 2005–06, have been Czech Cup winners twice (2011 and 2016) and have qualified for the European cups for multiple times.

 The ice hockey team BK Mladá Boleslav has been playing in the top-tier Czech Extraliga without interruption since 2014.

-The city also has one of the Czech top floorball teams, three-time national champions.
+The city's floorball team, Florbal MB, belongs to the most successful Czech teams of the modern era.
+The team is a three-time national champion.

 Sights

-The Renaissance Castle is the main landmark of the city.
-It houses the Regional Museum with historical, cultural and social history collections.
+The main landmark of the city is the Mladá Boleslav Castle.
+It was built in the first half of the 14th century.
+In the 16th century, it was rebuilt in the Renaissance style.
+The castle was a ruin after the Thirty Years' War, but at the beginning of the 18th century, it was rebuilt into barracks.
+During World War II, it was an internment centre of Jews.
+Today it houses the district archive and the Regional Museum with historical, cultural and social history collections.

 The Old City Hall in the historic centre is a Renaissance house built in 1554–1559.
 It is decorated with ornamental and figurative sgraffiti.
 In the second half of the 19th century and in 1939–1941, the building was reconstructed and other wings were completed.
 It has two towers, the higher of them was built in 1779 and is open to the public as a lookout tower.
 The nearby New City Hall was built in the neo-Romanesque style in 1865–1867 and still serves its original purpose.

 The Gothic building of Templ Palace comes from 1488–1493.
 It includes a historic exhibition and also serves cultural purposes.

 The history and products of Škoda Auto are exhibited in Škoda Museum.
 It was opened in the reconstructed premises of the old factory in 1995.

 An important architectural monument, protected as a national cultural monument, is the building of the Secondary Industrial School.
-It was designed by Jiří Kroha in the Functionalist and Constructivist styles, and built in 1923–1927.
+It was designed by Jiří Kroha in the Functionalist and Constructivist styles and built in 1923–1927.
 It is an exceptionally large building, still serving its original purpose.
 The sculptural decoration of the interiors is also valuable.